Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/braze.md

 ---
 title: Braze Event Streaming
-description: Amplitude Data's Braze integration lets you stream your Amplitude event data straight to Braze with just a few clicks.
+description: Amplitude Data's Braze integration lets you stream your Amplitude event and user data straight to Braze with just a few clicks.
 ---

 --8<-- "includes/open-beta.md"

-Amplitude Data's Braze integration lets you stream your Amplitude event data straight to Braze with just a few clicks.
+Amplitude Data's Braze integration lets you stream your Amplitude event and user data straight to Braze with just a few clicks.

 !!!note "Other Amplitude + Braze Integrations"

-    This integration streams Amplitude events to Braze.
+    This integration streams Amplitude events and users to Braze.
 Amplitude offers other integrations with Braze:

     - [Send Cohorts to Braze](/data/destinations/braze-cohort)
     - [Braze Event Import](/data/sources/braze)